 One thing that has always fascinated us is our mind.
 It is the only thing that we can be certain of existing, yet we do not know what it is.
 This is in contrast to things outside the mind, which we cannot be certain that they really exist – they may be just illusions – yet, apparently, we know what they are.
 We also have a lot of information about them.
-For example, we can tell that an apple is a material object – a fruit with a fairly round shape, red/green color, sweet smell, delectable taste, and a lot of nutrients.
-Even something that is immaterial, such as an electromagnetic wave, we can tell that it has the dual nature of being a wave and a particle, travels at the speed c regardless of measuring frames, can dislodge electrons from atoms, etc.; we can even write formulas to describe its properties.
-Moreover, for both things, we can answer the questions of why and how they occur.
+For example, we can tell that an apple is a material object – a fruit with a roughly round shape, red/green color, sweet smell, delectable taste, and a lot of nutrients.
+Even in the case of something that is immaterial, such as an electromagnetic wave, we can tell that it has the dual nature of being a wave and a particle, travels at the speed c regardless of measuring frames, can dislodge electrons from atoms, etc.; we can even write formulas to describe its properties.
+Moreover, for both the apple and the wave, we can answer the questions of why and how they occur.
 We cannot do such things to the mind.
 For the mind, what we know is only that it is non-material, can do various mental activities, such as sensing stimuli, thinking, and executing motor commands, and has some observable functional properties, such as being private, subjective, and representational [1-6].
 But we do not know what its exact nature is, why it occurs, how it occurs, and why it is that, even if it is us, we cannot easily answer these questions.
-This theory attempts to answer these questions with scientific evidence and finds that they can be answered by analyzing the physical properties of the mind, qualia, and consciousness.
+This theory attempts to answer these questions with scientific evidence and finds that they can be answered by analyzing the physical properties of the mind and its important phenomena: qualia and consciousness.

 However, before the attempt to solve this puzzle can begin, it is to be noted that many specific terms will need to be used in the process but that some of them are ambiguous and can have varied meanings in the literature.
 To avoid misunderstandings, these terms will be defined what they mean in this theory at appropriate points.
 All the definitions such defined are intended to be the working definitions just for use in this theory.
 Thus, caution should be exercised if these terms are compared with the same terms, which may have different meanings, in the literature.
 Some of the terms will be used from the beginning and throughout the theory and will be defined in this chapter as follows.